DataDog/integrations-core/rethinkdb/README.md

     logs_enabled: true
     ```

-2. Add this configuration block to your `rethinkdb.d/conf.yaml` file to start collecting your RethinkDB logs:
+2. Edit this configuration block in your `rethinkdb.d/conf.yaml` file to start collecting your RethinkDB logs:

     ```yaml
     logs: